-A melt pressure transducer is mounted at the head end of the extruder barrel for sensing the head pressure.
+A melt pressure transducer is mounted at the head end of the Extruder barrel for sensing the head pressure.
 It provides an excitation voltage to convert it to the pressure in kg/cm2 and provides an output signal of so many millivolts per volt of deviation.

 The melt pressure transducer has a range of up to 700 kg/cm2 (although this pressure should never be attained).